Online Master of Science in Analytics

 Admission is a competitive process and we carefully review all facets of your application.
 The information you include in your application assists our admissions committee in evaluating your potential for success in the program.
 Your application will not be reviewed until all of your supporting documents have been submitted, including unofficial transcripts, TOEFL scores (if applicable), and letters of recommendation.
 Documents submitted after the application deadline will not be reviewed.

-For international graduate applicants, please review the international student’s tab for requirements.
+For international graduate applicants, please review the international applicants' tab for requirements.

 All application materials must be submitted by the deadline — including unofficial transcripts, letters of recommendation, and TOEFL scores (if applicable).